 GenCyber Teacher Camp

-UMUC is hosting the GenCyber 2019 Teacher Camp for high school teachers who are interested in cybersecurity curriculum development.
-The weeklong intensive program—sponsored by the National Security Agency and the National Science Foundation—takes place July 8–12.
-Applications for the program are closed, but check back in July for a program recap.
+UMUC hosted the GenCyber 2019 Teacher Camp for high school teachers who are interested in cybersecurity curriculum development.
+The weeklong intensive program—sponsored by the National Security Agency and the National Science Foundation—took place July 8–12.
 Visit the GenCyber website for more information about other camps and programs.

 Letter from Loyce Pailen